Yves242/Unity-Sample-Dumps/README.md

 2. Select the specific folder version you would like to view.
 3. Double-click on the executable file named `C Pointer Concept Illustrator.exe`.
 4. The application should launch on your Windows machine.
+5. You can import sample codes from the `main/Windows/Code Presets` GitHub repository.

 ### Running on Linux